nadjamarin/TorsodynamicsEstimationSystemValidation/README.md

 - *FSS Gen 1.0 Figures* and *FSS Gen 2.0 Figures:* Empty folders where generated figures will be saved <br>

 ### Data files
 Due to the size of the data files, they were unable to be uploaded to this repository.
 Instead, they were uploaded to this IEEE DataPort **(INSERT LINK HERE)**.
 In this DataPort, there are two zipped folders named *FSS Gen 1.0 Data* and *FSS Gen 2.0 Data*, which correspond to the folders in the directory structure described above.
 You will need to unzip the folders and then put them in the directory structure.
+For more information on the data that was collected, see the README file in the IEEE DataPort.

 ## Using the Code
 Most of the MATLAB code files in this repository are supporting functions used in the main data processing scripts.
 As a result, you will only need to run the main data processing scripts, which are: